 What we’re doing is turning our eyes and hearts and minds towards hope.

 When we put up the tree and switch on the lights we are putting a (very) visual reminder in our homes and lives that something better is coming.

 We are telling ourselves that the lives we live in the here and now are not all that there is and all that there will ever be.
 We are turning eyes and hearts and minds to hope:

 The hope of a coming child, a son, through whom we can live a peace-filled life (Isaiah 9.6).

 The hope of restoration to right relationship with God and the close and intimate fellowship this brings (Revelation 21.3).

 The hope that there is something, someone, bigger, greater, and above it all who loves you, cares for you, and stepped down into fallen creation to rescue you from it all (Philippians 2.5-11).

-But, if we look only to Jesus for hope, for encouragement, and for the reassurance that tomorrow will be better then we will be free to throw that tree in the corner and switch on those lights whenever we want to (and not crazy early) because our hope is firmly rooted in the truth of the Word of God and the Word become flesh, Jesus.
+But, if we look only to Jesus for hope, for encouragement, and for the reassurance that tomorrow will be better, then we will be free to throw that tree up and switch on those lights whenever we want to because our hope is firmly rooted in the truth of the Word of God and the Word become flesh, Jesus.